FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/pluggable_authentication_developer.md

     @Inject
     private PluginConfigurationBean mConfiguration;

 The plugin-authentication-services library also provides an annotation @*Encrypted*.
-It indicates that a configuration value must be stored encrypted in <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> Server configuration.
+It indicates that a configuration value must be stored encrypted in {{< SecureTransport/securetransportname  >}} Server configuration.
 Put the annotation to one of the field’s accessors.

-## Using the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> Logging service
+## Using the {{< SecureTransport/securetransportname  >}} Logging service

-To use the logging service, provided by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Plug-in Authentication Services library, inject it in your Authenticator or `UserListener` class using the following statement:
+To use the logging service, provided by {{< SecureTransport/componentshortname  >}} Plug-in Authentication Services library, inject it in your Authenticator or `UserListener` class using the following statement: